 In a partnership, two or more people share in the profits and losses of a business.
 This offers certain tax advantages but also places each partner personally liable for the financial obligations of the company.
 A partnership works best when protected by a formal partnership agreement, but still carries risks, especially if each partner invested different amounts of money and time.

 A limited liability company (LLC) offers the benefits of a corporation and a sole proprietorship.
 Profits and losses are not taxed through the business itself, but owners are still protected from personal and financial liability in the case of legal trouble.
 This type of hybrid structure became available in 1977 and has since become very popular for its tax benefits.

 A corporation, also known as a C corporation, is the most complex and costly business structure, but for good reason.
 It involves complying with far more regulations and tax specifications, but also provides significant benefits.
 Incorporated business owners receive excellent protection since their company’s debt is not considered their own, and a corporation can also sell stocks and raise funds.
 On the downside, however, are the higher legal, accounting, and tax costs.

 Only an experienced business attorney can provide the guidance you need to select the best business structure for your unique situation.
-Call (727) 497-7821 to schedule a free consultation at The Law Office of Robert Eckard Associates, P.A. to learn more.
+Call (727) 497-7821 to schedule a consultation at The Law Office of Robert Eckard Associates, P.A. to learn more.